Logarithmic compactification of the Abel-Jacobi section

 \begin{proposition} The forgetful morphism $\Div_{g,\mathbf a}\rightarrow \Mlog_{g,n}$ to the moduli space of logarithmic curves is logarithmically \'etale. \end{proposition} \begin{proof} This is immediate from the fact that $\pi_\ast(\overnorm M_C^{\rm gp})/\overnorm M_S^{\rm gp}$ is an \'etale sheaf. \end{proof}

-\begin{corollary} $\Div_{g,\mathbf a}$ is logarithmically smooth and birational to $\Mlog_{g,n}$. \end{corollary} \begin{proof} As $\Div_{g,\mathbf a}$ is logarithmically \'etale over $\Mlog_{g,n}$, and $\Mlog_{g,n}$ is logarithmically smooth, so is $\Div_{g,\mathbf a}$.
+{\value{theorem}} \begin{corollary} $\Div_{g,\mathbf a}$ is logarithmically smooth and birational to $\Mlog_{g,n}$. \end{corollary} \begin{proof} As $\Div_{g,\mathbf a}$ is logarithmically \'etale over $\Mlog_{g,n}$, and $\Mlog_{g,n}$ is logarithmically smooth (over $\mathbf Z$ with the trivial logarithmic structure), so is $\Div_{g,\mathbf a}$.
 It is an isomorphism over the locus where the logarithmic structures are trivial, and in a logarithmically smooth logarithmic scheme, the open subset where the logarithmic structure is trivial is dense. \end{proof}